 Supporting local Japanese makers and artisans who work tirelessly is not a new idea.
 But due to recent events, many small businesses had to adapt in order to keep going.
 Small businesses in Japan are no exception.

 With many small Japanese snack makers steeped in tradition, to these dedicated makers.
 Their delicacies are synonymous with their region.
 Locals often cherish these recipes and are keen to share them with others.

 With these artisanal products being as rare as they are, what are some ways that we can support them?

 Hometown Pride and Tourism in Japan

-Globalization and the Small Japanese Business
+Globalization and Local Japanese Business Makers

 But not all is lost!
 In the information age, you would think many Japanese businesses were taking the opportunity to set up shop online.

 However, that isn’t always the case for some of these smaller Japanese businesses.
 Most of them are elder artisans with a penchant for tradition.
 Therefore, many of them are slow to adapt to the new way of doing things.
 Often, many of these businesses have never sold to people overseas or even to people within the country online.

 Interested in trying these Japanese traditional sweets made by local makers?
 Sakuraco sends traditional Japanese snacks, tea and home goods, and a handy information booklet straight to your door every month.

 Primarily, most small makers value the local shops who work with them, and want to remain loyal to them.
 In return, those businesses will support them during difficult times.